epics-extensions/EPNix/doc/src/getting-started.md

 With these steps, Nix will track your app from the remote repository, and track its Git version in the `flake.lock` file.

-You can test that your top builds by executing: `nix build -L`
+You can test that your top builds by executing: `nix build -L`.
+This will put a `./result` symbolic link in your top's directory containing the result of the compilation.

 **Note:** as a rule of thumb, each time you modify the `epnix.toml` or `flake.nix`, or update your inputs using `nix flake update` or `nix flake